News & Insights

 Sacred Heart University is proud to announce the expansion of the collegiate recovery program to include integrated recovery coaching with their partner-in-care, Progressive Institute.
 The services are available in person at the main campus in Fairfield, CT and virtually via telehealth.

 In this month’s Progressive Profile, we are pleased to introduce Kerry Lassen, Clinical Director at Progressive Institute.
-Part of the team since the Fall of 2019 and a licensed clinical social worker, Kerry leads the Progressive staff of therapists dedicated to treating mental health and substance abuse issues.
+Part of the team since the Fall of 2019 and a licensed clinical social worker, Kerry leads the Progressive staff of therapists dedicated to treating mental health and substance use issues.

 Overcoming addiction to alcohol or drugs has dramatic effects on relationships, family dynamics, and careers, leaving those in recovery with so many questions surrounding, “Now what?”.
 Brian Nash, Director of Recovery Coaching at Progressive Institute and over six years alcohol-free, is no exception.